superfunc/similar_kanji_game/README.md

 The game requires love2d (https://love2d.org) to run, see https://love2d.org/wiki/Getting_Started for instructions on how to run for your platform.

+It isn't bundled as an exe so users can freely modify the input data as they so chose, see the _modification_ section below for details.

 ## How to play

 Choose play > choose a mode (onyomi, kunyomi or meaning).